JamesWoolfenden/pike/Readme.md

 - policy creator
 - test policy against environment

-It currently supports Terraform and can support multiple providers but focus is only on AWS at present.
+It currently supports Terraform and can support multiple providers but I focus on AWS at present.
+If you request others then Ill take a look.

 ## Usage

-Scan a directory of terraform file
+To scan a directory of terraform file

 ```shell
 ./pike -d .\terraform\ scan